 Natural amplification VS Electric amplification

-Discover all the advantages of the electric violin?
+Discover all the advantages of the electric violin.

-4 strings VS 5 or more strings
+4 strings VS 5 strings, 6 strings or more

 Traditional design VS Unlimited design